Short wave SDRadio

 The software in a SDR is a cornerstone for good performance.
 And of course here the G90 is doing a great job.

 But no construction is perfect, and the G90 is no exception.
 Most stuff is ok, but I would limit this to about 75% of what I would like to see.
 A list of oddities have been sent to the factory / R&D to get fixed.
+I have installed FW 1.4 into my radio.
+Som updates are made.

 Lets give you some examples: